wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 === Disable Updates Manager ===
 Contributors: kidsguide
 Tags: Disable All Updates, Disable Plugin Updates, Disable Theme Updates, Disable WordPress Core Updates, Disable Updates Settings, Disable Updates, Disable All WordPress Updates, Disable All WordPress Updates Settings, Disable Updates Manager, Disable All Updates Manager
-Requires at least: 2.4
+Requires at least: 3.0
 Tested up to: 3.8
 Stable tag: trunk

-Now you can chose which type of update you won't to disable!
-Just go to the settings page under dashboard.
+Pick which type of updates you would like to disable.
+Just use are new settings forum.

 == Description ==
 With the newest versions of Disable Updates Manager (formerly called "Disable All Updates') you can chose the type of update you would like to disable.